 I encourage anyone looking for a puppy to look at the Signs of a Puppy Scam list below.
 Whether you buy a puppy from us or someone else, be suspicious of these signs.

 - The price seems too good to be true.
 Research prices of other puppies.
 If the price is extremely low it probably is a scam.

-- Sellers asks for money to be sent through a prepaid gift card, Wal-mart card, or requests that money be wired through Western Union.
+- Sellers ask for money to be sent through a prepaid gift card, Wal-mart card, or requests that money is wired through Western Union.

 - Photos of the puppy can be found on other websites.
 Do a search for the text associated with the photo to see if the seller copied it from somewhere else.